The call to mission runs deep in surgeon Ted Watts.

 Ted is one of six surgeons at Mandritsara, some of them fully qualified and others in training.
 That is a huge improvement on the situation two years ago, when Ted was the only surgeon and effectively on call 24 hours a day, seven days a week.

-The hospital has 58 beds and the 225 staff treat a huge range of conditions, from women affected by fistula, to cancer; from broken bones, to complex neurosurgery.
+The hospital has 58 beds and the 225 staff treat a huge range of conditions, from broken bones to women affected by fistula, and from cancer to complex neurosurgery.

 More than 1,800 operations are carried out each year.